Virtual Reality Patents: Everything You Need to Know

 Device, Method, and System for Augmented Reality Security

 Because of Google Glass, devices that create augmented reality are starting to make their mark in social conscious.
 A patent is needed to secure the inventions that focus on the users' social interactions with their devices.

 For the longest time, anytime somebody heard the words “virtual reality” they would often think of an early 2000's video game.
 But virtual reality is far more influential today, and artificial intelligence is routinely being used in such sectors as medicine, music, and finance among many others.
 Now with more approved patents, artificial intelligence could play a role in helping USPTO review and approve patents.

 If you need help filing a virtual reality patent or another type of utility patent or have additional questions about the process, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.